Status and Distribution

 Adult: can be found resting on tree trunks, disturbed from the birch branches and readily comes to light.

-Both Anacampsis blattariella and A. populella are variable species with moderate overlap in the forewing markings and colour, particularly in the extent of blackish markings.
+Both Anacampsis blattariella and A. populella are variable species with overlap in the forewing markings and colour.
 A transverse pale fascia at three-quarters (if visible) often has a strong zig-zag style in the costal half in A. blattariella (more curved in A. populella) but again there is variation in this.
 Information received from some County Moth Recorders and experienced moth recorders suggest those moths at the extremes (dull greyish fuscous or strongly black and white) are often identifiable from the forewing markings alone but that intermediates and those which have become worn will not be identifiable without dissection, unless bred.
 Their comments are based on experience of the habitat and moths in their areas where both breeding and dissection have been carried allowing familiarity with the 'look' of their local moths to be applied.
+It is therefore suggested that any caught specimen is retained for potential dissection (see more below).

 The best way to become familiar with this pair at a site is to breed them through from known foodplants whilst also retaining a few trap-caught specimens for dissection.
 This will demonstrate if both species are present and develop familiarity with the range of markings present in your locality.